MathiasRenner/optimize-ubuntu/README.md

 - Check startup items
 - Create links to important apps in app menu and remove superfluous links
 - Check notifications, remove language support icon if not needed
+- Change passwords of user
 - Reboot and check BIOS settings
-- Run backup task, and check the backup
+- Run backup task, check the backup